Raz99/Raz99/README.md

 ## Hi, I'm Raz Cohen!
-**3rd-year Computer Science student** in the Cybersecurity track.
+**3rd-year Computer Science student** in Cyber Security program.
-Proficient in **Python, C++, Java and C**, experienced in software testing and automation.
+Proficient in **Python, C/C++ and Java**, with experience in manual and automated software testing.
-Strong background in algorithms, databases and network security, applied through practical projects and independent work.
+Background in network security, system programming, object-oriented programming and databases through various projects.

 ---